 - Only one child per family was eligible.

-- Stature: Height, weight and body mass index at baseline, calculated as means of all measurements occurring between first and fourth diet recalls in the first year of the study (measured following standardized techniques)
+- Stature: Height, weight and BMI at baseline, calculated as means of all measurements occurring between first and fourth diet recalls in the first year of the study (measured following standardized techniques)

 - Growth: Change during follow-up in height, weight and BMI (computed by linear regression using all available data points for each child)